Parsl/parsl/docs/userguide/workflows/logging.rst

      [...]
      1763129113.050172 2025-11-14 06:05:13 MainProcess- Task-Launch_0-140414082344704 parsl.dataflow.dflow:734 launch_task INFO: Parsl task 204 try 1 launched on executor xtb with executor id 445

-  or failed and the exception both recorded in the logs and :ref:`referred to the user <label-exceptions>`.
+  or failed and the exception both recorded in the logs and :ref:`exposed to the user as an exception in the app Future <label-exceptions>`.

   .. code-block:: text